mathsolutions/opencart-lts/README.md

    - Create a new empty database.
    - Assign (or create) a database user with full privileges (CREATE, DROP, etc.) for this database.
    - Note down your database credentials: Hostname (or IP), Username, Password, and Database Name.
-3. **Upload Files**: Extract the downloaded [oc.0.2.0.zip](https://github.com/oc-plus-plus/oc-plus-plus/releases/download/0.2.0/oc.0.2.0.zip) archive into the root directory of your virtual web host (the folder accessible via the Internet at your domain address).
+3. **Upload Files**: Extract the downloaded `oc_xxx.zip` archive into the root directory of your virtual web host (the folder accessible via the Internet at your domain address).
 4. **Run Installer**: Open your web browser and navigate to https://your-domain.com.
 5. **Follow Instructions**: The web installer will launch automatically; follow the on-screen steps to complete the setup.
 6. **Post-Installation**: Once the installation is finished, manually **delete the /install folder** for security reasons.